 Quick Guide on How to Create a Student’s Study Plan with “DegreeWorks”

 For enquiries, please contact the Registry at Tel: (852) 2616 8750 or via email registry@LN.edu.hk.

 Registration for Integrated Learning Programme (ILP)

-Integrated Learning Programme (ILP) is one of the signature co-curricular programmes in the University which facilitates students to extend their learning beyond the classroom.
-With its wide spectrum of contents and interactive delivery modes, students are enabled to unlock potentials, boost confidence, make plans for life and achieve success.
+Integrated Learning Programme (ILP) is one of the signature co-curricular programmes in the University, which facilitates students to extend their learning beyond the classroom.
+With its broad spectrum of contents and interactive delivery modes, students are enabled to unlock potentials, boost confidence, make plans for life, and achieve success.
 Students can develop their new interests and explore many learning opportunities from over 400 ILP activities each year.

-The online registration is scheduled for 10 & 11 September 2019.
-The online registration can be processed through the Internet.
-Please refer to the time schedule below and click into http://portal.LN.edu.hk for enrolment.
+The online registration is scheduled for 13 & 14 September 2022.
+Please refer to the schedule below and log in to myLingnan Portal https://myportal.ln.edu.hk/ for enrolment.

 Cumulative Grade Point Average (cGPA) is a figure ranging from 0 to 4.00 used to indicate the overall performance of a student in all the academic terms up to date.
 A student will be put on academic probation in the following term(s) if his/her Cumulative GPA is below 1.67.
 For more details on the grading system, cGPA, academic standing and academic honours, please refer to Section 18 - 21 of the Regulations Governing Undergraduate Studies.